 Eradication programme |

 Denmark has the the health status for the following diseases:

 Viral Haemorrhagic Septicaemia (VHS): The last outbreak of VHS in Denmark was confirmed in January 2009, and Denmark is in the final stages of eradicating VHS.
 The present Danish eradication programme for the eradication of VHS, which began in 2009 and was expected to be completed by the end of 2013, was approved by the European Union and is co-financed by the European Fisheries Fund.
 The freshwater trout farms are either approved free of VHS (category I) by the European Union (Commission Decision 2009/177/EC) or included in the surveillance programme (category II) that is part of the approved eradication programme.
 All marine fish farms has an undetermined health status (category III) because wild fish carrying marine VHS types are present in Danish marine environment.

 Infectious Haematopoetic Necrosis (IHN): IHN has never been reported in Denmark, and the whole territory is approved as free of IHN (category I) by the European Union (Commission Decision 2009/177/EC).

 Infectious Salmon Anaemia (ISA): ISA has never been reported in Denmark, and the whole territory is approved as free of ISA (category I) by the European Union (Commission Decision 2009/177/EC).

-Infectious pancreas necrosis (IPN): Since 1970, Denmark has conducted a voluntary IPN surveillance programme and has so far registered 36 IPN-free fish farms (category I compartments).
+Infectious Pancreas Necrosis (IPN): Since 1970, Denmark has conducted a voluntary IPN surveillance programme and has so far registered 36 IPN-free fish farms (category I compartments).
 Most of these farms are situated along small river systems, whose water source is mainly well water or borehole water.
 21 of the 36 IPN-free farms have brood stock and deliver eggs, fry and fingerlings to Danish trout farms as well as for export.

 Koi Herpes Virus (KHV): KHV has never been reported in Danish carp farms, but has occasionally been detected in imported ornamental koi carps and in garden ponds with koi carps.
 The last occurrence was in September 2011.

 Application of 16 July 2013 for freedom of VHS in the Danish territory (the whole Danish continental area):